aguinane/nyum/_recipes/bread.md

 ---

+> Turn the oven off (you want it warm to rise the dough in later)

+---

 > Knead the dough for 5 minutes.

----

-> Spray the bowl with oil and then add the dough back into bowl, spraying oil on top as well and coverting with a tea towel.

----

-> Turn the oven off and then let the dough rise for about 30 mins in the warm oven.

 ---